Skip to content

 const server = createServer(app);

-// 2.
-Initialize the Postgres Bootstrapper directly
+// 3.
+Initialize the Postgres Bootstrapper

 const bootstrapper = createPostgresBootstrapper({